LiquidAI-project/energy-demo/modules/README.md

         - For example, using the default data CSV, query with parameters `1719226800` and `5400` should give the result `1.25` (kWh).
     - The data CSV is read by the module when the first query is made, and thus getting the result for that might take a little longer than any later queries.
     - At the moment, the module handles the time in whole minutes.
+    - In case of an error, the return value will be 0.0, as in no energy consumed.
+        - The supervisor output (not the logs sent to the orchestrator) might show the reason for the error.
+        - The same zero output will also happen if there are no events in the CSV data matching the query interval.